-How to Teach Reading at Home or School
+Information on How to Teach Reading to Children or Adults

 How many graphemes does your current phonics course include?
 Ours has over 1,000.
 A free preview sample and guide to how to teach reading using this course is available here.
 The eBook PDF download ”Practice Reading and Speaking” by April Phillips, condenses more graphemes than any other programme into a 70 module reading course.
 It does this in an easy to teach, cumulative method which allows the pupil’s knowledge of how reading works, to grow in stages that they can cope with.
 In teaching reading, it leaves no stone unturned.
 Whether you want to understand how to teach reading to a three year old, improve your pupils understanding of phonics, or teach reading to adults, this one book will fill in the gaps of how fluent reading develops (usually over many years.)
 By sticking to the facts, it shortens teaching time and makes it suitable for remedial teaching at any age.
 How to teach reading becomes simple.